Your Guide to Cardiac Catheterization

 Recovery Tips

-• Hydration: Drink plenty of fluids to help flush the contrast dye from your body, unless otherwise directed by your doctor.
+• Hydration: Drink plenty of fluids to help flush the contrast dye from your body, unless otherwise directed by your physician.

 • Healthy Diet: Eat a balanced diet to support your heart health.